esphome/esphome.io/guides/devboard_as_flasher.rst

 .. note::

     - Most ESP32 S and C series devboards do *not* have a separate USB-UART chip - they have it built into the ESP.
-See below for instructions.
+See below for instructions regarding ESP32-S series.
     - The 5V connection on either board may be labelled either ``5V`` or ``VIN``.
 Some boards may not have a 5V connection and will require 3.3V only.
     - Rather than powering the target board from the flasher board, it is also possible to use a separate power supply, just make sure all the ground pins are connected together.